 For much of the twentieth century, academic linguistics focused on spoken language to the near-exclusion of writing, which was seen as an “artificial” language mode.
-My book Writing Systems was perhaps the first fullscale attempt to integrate the study of scripts and their diversity into modern linguistics since I.J.
-Gelb’s Study of Writing (1952) – and Gelb’s book, which had many strengths, treated the global history of writing as a kind of conspiracy to evolve the alphabet, a view which few of us nowadays see as matching the facts.
+In 1985 my book Writing Systems was perhaps the first fullscale attempt to integrate the study of scripts and their diversity into modern linguistics since I.J.
+Gelb’s Study of Writing (1952) – and Gelb’s book, which had many strengths, treated the global history of writing as a kind of conspiracy to evolve the alphabet, a view which just does not match the facts.
 A distinctive feature of my book is that it aims to pay due attention to what we know about the psychology of reading and writing, rather than limiting its scope to philological considerations.
 For instance, I use findings about the psychology of reading to argue that, for an advanced society, a highly irregular spelling system (such as that of English) is not the liability it seems, and may even be a net benefit.

 There have been repeated claims by Western scholars that the world’s scripts are less diverse than is commonly supposed, and notably that Chinese writing is really much more like European writing systems than it seems.
 To my mind this is misguided.
 I answered the point, I believe adequately, when it was made in direct response to my book by John DeFrancis.
 Recently I co-authored with Zhiqun Chen of Monash University a refutation of an essentially similar argument by William Boltz, which at present seems surprisingly widely accepted in the West.

-My book is cited as a standard reference in sources as diverse as the Unicode Standard, the British Museum series on Reading the Past, and the Encyclopædia Britannica.
-My entry on “writing systems” in an encyclopaedia of cognitive science includes references to important developments which have emerged since I wrote the book.
+My book is cited as a standard reference in sources as diverse as the Unicode Standard, the British Museum series on Reading the Past, and the Encyclopædia Britannica, and I contributed an entry on “writing systems” in an encyclopaedia of cognitive science produced by the MIT Press.

 Although like any other educated person of the period I learned Latin in my schooldays, and have attempted to grapple with ancient Greek and Biblical Hebrew in adulthood, the only ancient language in which I can claim any special expertise is Chinese.
 During most of my career this knowledge was useful to me in assessing generalizations about language produced by linguists who considered mainly the familiar European languages, but I did not publish original work about Chinese.
 However, in 2006 I brought out a little book which tries to make the earliest known stage of Chinese civilization more accessible to English-speaking readers, by displaying a selection of its love songs both in English translation and as they sounded to the original singers – with rhymes and assonances that have been almost completely destroyed by changes in the Chinese language over the subsequent three thousand years.